pojava/python-aws-cicd/README.md

 ## Repository Structure

 python-aws-cicd/
 ├── .github/
 │   └── workflows/
 │       ├── test.yml
 │       ├── deploy.yml
 │       └── rollback.yml (optional)
 ├── docs/
 │   ├── ci-cd-pipeline.md
 │   └── deployment-strategy.md
 ├── src/
 │   └── app.py
 ├── tests/
 │   └── test_app.py
 ├── requirements.txt
 ├── README.md
 ├── flask-key.pem
 └── .gitignore

 ---

 ## Secrets and Environments

 - SSH keys and sensitive data are stored securely as GitHub repository secrets.
 - Environments are configured in GitHub for production and staging.

 ---

 ## Notes

-- The Flask app is minimal and meant as a demonstration.
+- The Flask app uses the built-in development server and is intended for demonstration only.
-- Use production-grade WSGI servers like Gunicorn in production.
+- For production use, replace with a production-grade WSGI server.
 - Ensure your AWS security groups allow traffic on the relevant ports (e.g., 5000).

 ---